 You take 300 steps down below the rim, and the universe changes into a wilderness.
 All of a sudden you get this feeling of vastness.
 An immensity of rock and desert.
 And that zig-zaggy thing that goes way down there with the little bugs moving along it until it disappears in the far blue haze?
 That’s where you’re headed, amigo.

 Before you go, take the recommendations for preparing seriously.
 Take daily walks, in the park, on the beach, or to the market instead of driving.
 You know the drill.
 That’s D-A-I-L-Y.

 Bright Angel Trail: How To Train For It

 Start slow, a half-hour or so at a time.
 Build into an hour.
 Surely you can afford an hour a day for the trip of a lifetime?
 It can make all the difference.
 Pain sucks.
 Trust me.

 Ideally, you’ll be training on hills (or, on the Stairmaster if you live in the Midwest).
 That’s where the knees come in.
 And the aerobics.
 It’s critical to work your heart and knees and hips for the pounding they’re in for.
 Up and down, down and up.
-So start several months out, get some good music on your iPod, NPR on podcast, and enjoy the day.
+So start several months out, get some good music or your favorite podcast queued up on your smartphone, and enjoy the day.
 It’s a good excuse, anyway.

 OK, you’re fit.
 Now what?
-In summer, when it’s about a thousand degrees and the sun is baking your brains out, you’ll want a large-brimmed hat, sunglasses with UV protection, a lightweight long-sleeved shirt and the same in pants, and a good pair of tennies (or light-weight hiking boots if your ankles are like mine), with some cushioning in the sole.
+In summer, when it’s about a thousand degrees and the sun is baking your brains out, you’ll want a large-brimmed hat, sunglasses with UV protection, a lightweight long-sleeved shirt and the same in pants, plus a good pair of tennies (or light-weight hiking boots if your ankles are like mine), with some cushioning in the sole.